 3. Parque Nacional Tortuguero

 More interested in aquatic animals than birds?
-You might want to include a visit to Tortuguero National Park.
+You might want to plan a visit to Tortuguero National Park.
 Located in Limon Province, on Costa Rica’s Caribbean coast, Tortuguero is sometimes referred to as a ‘mini Amazon’, and the interconnected waterways here are a haven for an incredible array of animals.
 Tortuguero is huge – over 65,000 land acres and almost 125,000 marine acres – and the only way to get here is by boat, so it feels wonderfully secluded.

 4. Parque Nacional Volcán Arenal

 On the edge of the Talamanca Mountain range lies the beautiful Arenal Volcano National Park.
 At nearly 30,000 acres, the park is huge and diverse, with a landscape that includes untouched rainforest, scrub brush, volcanic badlands, and farmland.
-The varied, biologically complex habitat is home to around half of Costa Rica’s land-dwelling vertebrates, and a staggering 850 species of exotic birds.
+This varied, biologically complex habitat is home to around half of Costa Rica’s land-dwelling vertebrates, and a staggering 850 species of exotic birds.

 Arenal is particularly known for its monkey population.
 Howler monkeys, the foghorns of the forest, bark gutturally from the treetops, while slender spider monkeys swing through the branches.
 Cute capuchins are common, too, but be careful; these white-faced monkeys are notorious pickpockets!
 Sloths, white-tailed deers, and white-nosed coatimundis – racoon-like animals – also live in the forested slopes, while along the river, you may spot otters playing in the water.